 - Mutual Consent: The offer and acceptance must be agreed to by both parties without force or coercion.
 Everyone must agree to the exact terms.

 - Consideration: In order to be valid, something of value must move between the two parties.
-Consideration often take the form of money, but it can also be goods or services.
+Consideration often takes the form of money, but it can also be goods or services.
 Both parties have to exchange something, such as money exchanged for a service.
 If just one party provides consideration, the agreement is a gift rather than a contract.